stevereiner/flexible-graphrag/README.md

 <p align="center"><em>Flexible GraphRAG AI chat tab with a web pages data source generated graph displayed in Neo4j</em></p>

-## What It Is
+## Features

-A configurable hybrid search system that optionally combines vector similarity search, full-text search, and knowledge graph GraphRAG on documents processed from multiple data sources (file upload, cloud storage, enterprise repositories, web sources).
-Built with LlamaIndex which provides abstractions for allowing multiple vector, search graph databases, LLMs to be supported.
-Documents are parsed using either Docling (default) or LlamaParse (cloud API).
-It has both a FastAPI backend with REST endpoints and a Model Context Protocol (MCP) server for MCP clients like Claude Desktop, etc. Also has simple Angular, React, and Vue UI clients (which use the REST APIs of the FastAPI backend) for interacting with the system.

-- **Hybrid Search**: Combines vector embeddings, BM25 full-text search, and graph traversal for comprehensive document retrieval
+- **Hybrid Search**: A configurable hybrid search system that combines vector search, full-text search, and graph GraphRAG
-- **Knowledge Graph GraphRAG**: Extracts entities and relationships from documents to create graphs in graph databases for graph-based reasoning
+- **Knowledge Graph GraphRAG**: Extracts entities and relationships from documents to auto create graphs in graph databases for GraphRAG.
+Configuration for schemas to use or use as a starting point for LLM to expand on is supported.
-- **Configurable Architecture**: LlamaIndex provides abstractions for vector databases, graph databases, search engines, and LLM providers
+- **Configurable Architecture**: LlamaIndex provides abstractions for allowing multiple vector databases, graph databases, search engines, and LLM providers to be supported
-- **Multi-Source Ingestion**: Processes documents from 13 data sources (file upload, cloud storage, enterprise repositories, web sources) with Docling or LlamaParse document parsing
+- **Multi-Source Ingestion**: Processes documents from 13 data sources (file upload, cloud storage, enterprise repositories, web sources) with Docling (default) or LlamaParse (cloud API) document parsing.
-- **FastAPI Server with REST API**: FastAPI server with REST API for document ingesting, hybrid search, and AI Q&A query
+- **FastAPI Server with REST API**: Python based FastAPI server with REST APIs for document ingesting, hybrid search, AI query, and AI chat.
-- **MCP Server**: MCP server that provides MCP Clients like Claude Desktop, etc. tools for document and text ingesting, hybrid search and AI Q&A query.
+- **MCP Server**: MCP server that provides MCP Clients like Claude Desktop, etc. tools for document and text ingesting, hybrid search and AI query.
+The MCP server (Python and FastMCP 2.x based) uses the REST APIs of the FastAPI backend.
-- **UI Clients**: Angular, React, and Vue UI clients support choosing the data source (filesystem, Alfresco, CMIS, etc.), ingesting documents, performing hybrid searches and AI Q&A Queries.
+- **UI Clients**: Angular, React, and Vue UI clients support choosing the data source (filesystem, Alfresco, CMIS, etc.), ingesting documents, performing hybrid searches, AI queries, and AI chat.
+The UI clients use the REST APIs of the FastAPI backend.
 - **Docker Deployment Flexibility**: Supports both standalone and Docker deployment modes.
-Docker infrastructure provides modular database selection via docker-compose includes - vector, graph, and search databases can be included or excluded with a single comment.
+Docker infrastructure provides modular database selection via docker-compose includes - vector, graph, search engines, and Alfresco can be included or excluded with a single comment.
 Choose between hybrid deployment (databases in Docker, backend and UIs standalone) or full containerization.

 ## Frontend Screenshots